benlau/qtshell/README.md

 Return directory portion of pathname.

+This function does not invoke any blocked API.

 basename
 --------

     QString QtShell::basename(const QString& path);

-return filename portion of pathname
+Return filename portion of pathname

+This function does not invoke any blocked API.

 find
 ----